-To track your keyword rankings, you can use Google Search Console.
+To track your keyword rankings, you can use a free tool like Google Search Console.
 First, you’ll need to add your WordPress site to Google Search Console.

 Once that’s done, you can log in to your Google Search Console account and head over to the ‘Performance’ report.
 Next, scroll down and see the search queries your site is ranking on.

 Semrush is a popular keyword rank tracker tool that’s used by many professional marketers and SEO experts.
 All you have to do is enter your site’s URL in the ‘Organic Research’ option and click the ‘Search’ button.

 From here you can view your top keywords, track their positions, and even monitor position changes.

 If you’re seeing your rankings decline, you can use our guide on how to optimize your blog posts for SEO so you can recover your traffic and rankings.